signalfx/integrations/signalfx-org-metrics/docs/sf.org.numAddDatapointCalls.md

 ---
 ### sf.org.numAddDatapointCalls

-This metric shows the total number of calls to ingest to send in metrics.
+Total number of calls to send datapoints to SignalFx.

 Dimension(s): `orgId`